 A former UTD student on trial for attempted murder and felony battery was sentenced to 36 months of probation on Aug.
 2.

-Former business administration junior Nika Nikoubin — who now goes by Nicole Nikoubin — stood trial before the Eighth Judicial District Court in Clark County, Nevada for stabbing a man on a blind date in a Las Vegas hotel in March of last year.
+Former business administration junior Nika Nikoubin — who now goes by Nicole Nikoubin — stood for sentencing before the Eighth Judicial District Court in Clark County, Nevada for stabbing a man on a blind date in a Las Vegas hotel in March of last year.
 Nikoubin attended UTD in Spring 2023 before being banned from campus in February after a Student Media staff member discovered her background and reported her to security.
 Clark County District Judge Carli Kierny found Nikoubin guilty of two counts of false imprisonment with a deadly weapon, both Category B felonies in the state of Nevada.
-Nikoubin is subject to standard terms of probation including adhering to a 6 p.m. curfew, 100 hours of assigned community service, mandatory counseling and random drug testing.
+Nikoubin is subject to standard terms of probation including 100 hours of assigned community service, mandatory counseling and random drug testing.
 Nikoubin will continue to live with her parents in Frisco, Texas during her probation.